samiyev/puaros/packages/guardian/README.md

 | **AI Enablement** | Safely adopt AI coding tools at scale |
 | **Technical Debt Visibility** | Metrics and trends for data-driven decisions |

-### Enterprise Success Stories

-**Fortune 500 Financial Services** 🏦
-> "We have 200+ developers and were struggling with architectural consistency.
-Guardian reduced our code review cycle time by 35% and caught 12 hardcoded API keys before they hit production.
-ROI in first month." - VP Engineering

-**Scale-up SaaS (Series B)** 📈
-> "Guardian allowed us to confidently adopt GitHub Copilot across our team.
-AI writes code 3x faster, Guardian ensures quality.
-We ship more features without increasing tech debt." - CTO

-**Consulting Firm** 💼
-> "We use Guardian on every client project.
-It enforces our standards automatically, and clients love the quality metrics reports.
-Saved us from a major security incident when it caught hardcoded AWS credentials." - Lead Architect

 ## Installation

 ```bash